Compute

 • Assign permissions to enterprise users to use Huawei Cloud resources by mapping these users to IAM user groups.
 Ensure that you have created the required user groups.
 For details, see Creating a User Group and Assigning Permissions.

-• Modifications to identity conversion rules will take effect only after the federated users log in again.
+• Modifications to identity conversion rules will take effect the next time federated users log in.

 • To modify the permissions of a user, modify the permissions of the user group which the user belongs to.
 Then restart the enterprise IdP for the modifications to take effect.